Rapid Cloud Review (RCR)

 - Was part of a FISMA ATO property and has already been approved

-- Has a CMS-issued RCR Provisional Authorization to Operate (P-ATO) and the use case has not changed.
+- Has a CMS-issued RCR Provisional Authorization to Operate and the use case has not changed.
 If the use case has changed since the initial RCR assessment, you will need a new RCR.

 RCR process